aggressivex/puppet-httpd/README.md

         MaxRequestsPerChild 4000
     </ifModule>

-A combined example can be sees in manifests/conf.pp that is used as default setup
+A combined example can be seen in manifests/conf.pp that is used as default setup

 ## Custom httpd.conf
 TODO